Xalapa: History

 From 1720 on Xalapa became increasingly important, due to trade with merchants from New Spain arriving to buy and sell the products of the peninsula.
 Numerous Spanish families from the nearby towns settled in Xalapa, so by 1760 the population had increased to over 1,000 inhabitants, including mestizo and Spanish.
 Among local items of commerce were botanical medicines particularly ipomoea purga source of a drug known in English as Jalap.
 The growth of Xalapa in population, culture, commerce and importance, increased dramatically in the 18th century.
 Responding to residents' requests, Carlos IV of Spain declared Xalapa a town on 18 December 1791.

 In 1772, construction of Xalapa Cathedral began.
 On 18 May 1784, José María Alfaro got the first air balloon in the Americas, airborne, in Xalapa.
 Due to the abundance of flowers growing in the region, Alexander von Humboldt, who visited the town on 10 February 1804, christened it the "city of the flowers".

 On 29 November 1830 by decree, Xalapa was named a city.
 In 1843, Don Antonio María de Rivera founded the Normal School of Xalapa to train teachers.
 Today it operates as a preparatory school for students going to college.

 In 1847, during the Mexican–American War, Mexican general Antonio López de Santa Anna attempted to defeat the opposing forces near Xalapa in the Battle of Cerro Gordo.
 He led an army of more than 12,000 soldiers.
 Mexican troops suffered many casualties; around a thousand were killed and three thousand wounded on 18 April 1847.
 The US invaders occupied the city the following day.
 Among them was Lt.
 Ulysses S. Grant, later the commanding general of the Union armies in the American Civil War.
 Grant's letters call Jalapa "decidedly the most beautiful place I ever saw in my life" and its climate "the best in the world."

-Xalapeños such as Ambrosio Alcalde and Antonio García fought bravely to defend the city of Veracruz, but were taken prisoner.
+Xalapeños such as Ambrosio Alcalde and Antonio García fought hard to defend the city of Veracruz, but were taken prisoner.
 They were released and paroled, but after rejoining the fighting against the US, they were recaptured near Teocelo, taken to Xalapa, sentenced to death and executed on 24 November 1847.
 Today these two men are remembered as martyrs.
 An obelisk commemorates their sacrifice, between San Jose Church and Alcalde Market, named for Ambrosio Alcalde.
 US forces marched on to capture Mexico City and departed after the Treaty of Guadalupe Hidalgo.

 In November 1862 Xalapa was attacked in the French invasion; foreigners temporarily took control of the state capital.
 On 27 November 1867 the corpse of emperor Maximilian I of Mexico, who had been executed in Querétaro, arrived and was held in San José, attended by the priest José María y Daza, then transferred to Veracruz the following day.
 The remains were shipped back to Austria for burial.